jadounrahul/kartsnms/doc/Support/Install Validation.md

 # Validate from the WebUI

-You can validate your LibreNMS install from the WebUI, using the nav bar and clicking on the little Gear Icon -> Validate Config.
+You can validate your KartsNMS install from the WebUI, using the nav bar and clicking on the little Gear Icon -> Validate Config.

 ![Validate Config Icon](/img/validate-config-icon.png)